Visit Santa Croce in Florence to See Giotto Frescoes and Michelangelo’s Grave

 A large Last Supper by Vasari (1546) in the back of the refectory is placed on a set of cables and pulleys that allow the painting to be hoisted higher in case of flooding.

 Also in the refectory is a rare gilded bronze of St Louis of Toulouse (1422-25) by Donatello.
-It was originally made for a niche in Orsanmichele but spent more than three and a half centuries in the center of the unfinished facade of Santa Croce.
-It was one of the first large bronzes casted since antiquity.
+It was originally made for a niche in Orsanmichele (now used by Verrochio’s Christ and Doubting St Thomas) but spent more than three and a half centuries in the center of the unfinished facade of Santa Croce.
+It was one of the first large bronzes cast since antiquity.

 Santa Croce Visitors’ Information